vuestorefront/vue-storefront/docs/guide/general/introduction.md

 ![Architecture diagram](https://raw.githubusercontent.com/vuestorefront/vue-storefront/master/docs/.vuepress/public/GitHub-Architecture-VS.png)

-The API connector works in two phases:
-- **data pump** ([mage2nosql](https://github.com/vuestorefront/mage2vuestorefront) in the image)  is pulling static data (catalog, orders, etc.) from your eCommerce platform to Vue Storefront Elasticsearch and changes its format to the one consumed by vue-storefront-api.
-Once finished pulling the data, you can display the product catalog in Vue Storefront.
-After pumping the data into Elasticsearch is done, it will stay in sync with changes made on the backend platform and update its content accordingly.

-- **worker pool** is a synchronization process of so-called dynamic calls (user sessions, cart rules, etc.) that couldn't be stored in the database and need to be called by vue-storefront-api directly from the backend platform.
+- **VSBridge Indexer** ([magento2-vsbridge-indexer](https://github.com/vuestorefront/magento2-vsbridge-indexer) in the image) is multi-process data synchronizer between Magento to Vue Storefront ElasticSearch database which is sending data about products, categories, taxrules, attributes, reviews, cms blocks and pages.

+- **VSF-API (or SF-API)** is just a proxy to the eCommerce backend which gives us variety of benefits like caching layer, mapping to agnostic types, possibility to create own "processors" (mapping functions for certain entities).

 VueStorefront works seamlessly with your backend platform while two integration phases are managed as above.

-Some of the most popular backend platforms already have their integrations ([Magento 2](https://github.com/vuestorefront/mage2vuestorefront), [Magento 1](https://github.com/divanteLtd/magento1-vsbridge), [CoreShop](https://github.com/divanteLtd/coreshop-vsbridge), [BigCommerce](https://github.com/divanteLtd/bigcommerce2vuestorefront), [WooCommerce](https://github.com/divanteLtd/woocommerce2vuestorefront)), but you can easily make your own with the [integration boilerplate](https://github.com/divanteLtd/vue-storefront-integration-boilerplate).
+Some of the most popular backend platforms already have their integrations ([Magento 2](https://github.com/vuestorefront/magento2-vsbridge-indexer), [Magento 1](https://github.com/divanteLtd/magento1-vsbridge), [CoreShop](https://github.com/divanteLtd/coreshop-vsbridge), [BigCommerce](https://github.com/divanteLtd/bigcommerce2vuestorefront), [WooCommerce](https://github.com/divanteLtd/woocommerce2vuestorefront)), but you can easily make your own with the [integration boilerplate](https://github.com/divanteLtd/vue-storefront-integration-boilerplate).

+At the moment we are only maintaining `magento2-vsbridge-indexer`.

 The blue parts on the diagram are responsible for offline cache and will be explained later in the article.